Subnetting - Yaritz Consulting: The Consultation Company

 Subnetting

 Subnetting is a common practise when locations can be divided geographically, such as by building.
 We suggest subnetting for remote services that can travel for long distances.
 If a known limited number of IP address will be used, use the smallest required block.
 (I.E. you have a direct link between two routers.
-This will require only two IP addresses.
-Add one more for the network and one for the broadcast, and your subnet will contain four IPs.)
+This will require only four IP addresses.
+Two IP addresses will be uses for each router and add one more for the network and one for the broadcast, and your subnet will use four IPs.)
 We also suggest an alternate internet connection using a multilink router protocol.
 Routers today are able to maintain two or more ISP connections for reliability.

 Supernetting